 Bilinda Straight is a cultural anthropologist and creative writer.
-Currently, she teaches Anthropology, and Gender & Women's Studies at Western Michigan University where she is a MFA candidate and Associate Editor of Third Coast.
+Currently, she teaches Anthropology, and Gender & Women's Studies at Western Michigan University where she is a MFA candidate in Creative Writing.

 Her 2007 book, Miracles and Extraordinary Experiences in Northern Kenya is the first book-length ethnography completely devoted to Samburu divinity and belief.